iconic/illustrator-svg-exporter/README.md

 ## Document Setup

 The script doesn't force any setup or organization on you.
 You can export layers, groups, compound paths or individual paths.
 Just name the path/layer/group/compound path what you want the file name to be (e.g., my-cool-vector-drawing.svg) and the script will prep it for export.
 You can export nested layers (example: export indiviual assets as well all assets in a parent layer).

+If you want to individually name each element in your SVG for CSS styling (ala [Iconic](http://useiconic.com)), just name each path within a layer or group you wish to have exported.
+The script will santize the name so that it will be converted to a pretty ID by Illustrator's SVG export engine. _**Hint:** We've also made a slick [Grunt tool](https://github.com/iconic/grunt-svg-toolkit) which (among other things) will convert the IDs from the Illustrator-exported SVG to classes._

-If you previously named an element for export but now don't want to export for some reason, simply lock the element.
+If you previously named an element for export but now don't want to export for some reason, simply lock it to keep it from being exported.